Anchorsify/Anchorsify.github.io/_pages/Wounds.md

 Whatever hit you managed to knock you across the battlefield and made your lung quit its day job; unfortunately, that day job was letting you breathe.
 You're knocked back 8 yards (or increase the attack's existing knockback by 8), and your Fatigue rolls have a -4 penalty; you can live with both lungs collapsed, though that raises the penalty to -12 (rather than just -8), though taking this wound more than twice doesn't increase the penalty.
 It takes only a week of medical treatment to get over this, but it won't get better without that treatment.

 ###### (56 - 80) Groin Shot (Abdomen)
 If this was a called shot, you should probably having a serious talk with your opponent about what constitutes fair fighting.
-It automatically knocks you prone, and inflicts a Stun 16 (extending), and until it's healed, you take a -4 to all status rolls (whether inflicting or resisting).
+It automatically knocks you prone, and inflicts a Stun 16, and until it's healed, you take a -4 to all status rolls (whether inflicting or resisting).
 It takes two weeks to recover from.

 ###### (81 - 100) Sprained Leg (Leg)
 The muscles and ligaments in your knee or ankle were stretched beyond their capacity.
 You're automatically knocked prone upon first taking the wound, and take -1 to Dodges and -10% movespeed, which is doubled for 10 IC after you move (as an action) or dodge.
 It takes four weeks to heal.